 Explain your project in details:

-We believe that everyone deserves to breathe safely through innovative technology ensuring reliable and fitting masks.
+We believe that everyone deserves to protect their respiratory health through reliable and fitting masks.
 With the threat of COVID-19 this year and with air pollution being recognized as a global health threat by the World Health Organization (WHO), it is critical for the possession of quality masks to not be treated as a privilege but a fundamental right for everyone.
-Unfortunately, the prices of high quality masks range from $30 to $80, meaning that proper respiratory protection is not feasible for around half of the world population, who receive a daily income of less than $5.50.
+Unfortunately, the prices of high quality reusable masks range from $20 to $80; proper respiratory protection is not feasible for almost half of the world population, who receive a daily income of less than $5.50.
 Most affordable masks, on the other hand, have 68% leakage rates of pollutants due to the issue of poor facial fit.
-After nine months of research, reaching out to healthcare workers, and prototyping, we came up with a $10 reusable mask that maximizes facial fit and filters out 99.95% of pollutants: the Zero-Gap Mask.
-The Zero-Gap Mask precisely conforms to the facial structures of its users when heat (from hot water or hair dryers, both of which are readily available to the general public) is applied.
-For especially those with facial disfigurements or facial hair who make up 20% of the world population, our masks help protection from airborne diseases and pollutants become more accessible.
-We have been furthering this initiative by collaborating with a local hospital and a charity organization to reach our beneficiaries.
-With the Zero-Gap Mask Initiative, we hope to make respiratory protection possible for everyone.
+After nine months of research, reaching out to healthcare workers, and prototyping, we came up with a $7 reusable mask that maximizes facial fit and filters out 99.95% of pollutants: the 0-Gap Mask.
+The 0-Gap Mask precisely conforms to the facial structures of its users when heat (from hot water or hair dryers, both of which are readily available to the general public) is applied.
+For especially those with facial disfigurements, paralysis, or facial structures deviating from the median contours, our masks help protection from airborne diseases and pollutants become more accessible.
+To further this initiative, we have been collaborating with a local hospital and a charity organization in South Korea to reach our beneficiaries.
+With the 0-Gap Mask Initiative, we hope to make respiratory protection possible for everyone.

 Impact of your enterprise on sustainable development

-Our initiative aims to help more people more effectively protect themselves from air pollution and airborne viruses by impacting the following Sustainable Development Goals: Goal 3, good health and well-being, and Goal 10, reduced inequalities.
-Costing around $10 with $3 replaceable filters, our masks prove to be three to ten times more affordable long-term compared to other high quality masks; this opens the door for many middle to low income families when it comes to respiratory protection.
-After attempting different filter combinations, we were able to finalize our filter layers so that our masks can block 99.95% of pollutants.
-Our primary measures of success would be the number of distributor sponsors and the number of consumers purchasing our product.
-This would also include our coverage of severely polluted regions of the world and countries most affected by COVID-19.
-Our efforts to reduce respiratory health disparities have been recognized by global organizations like the Diamond Challenge for High School Entrepreneurs, Project Paradigm, and the Da-il Charity Organization.
-After consulting with medical professionals, who confirmed our masks would help in combating COVID-19, we recently collaborated with a hospital and a charity organization in Korea to further our impact.
-Through this collaboration, we had the opportunity to distribute our masks to a group of 80 individuals, consisting of medical personnel, low-income families, and people in high risk groups for COVID-19.
-With public schools reopening in Korea, which strictly require students to wear masks upon attendance, we are currently working to distribute our masks to students who cant afford masks and are unable to attend school.
+Our initiative aims to help more people more effectively protect themselves from air pollution and airborne viruses by impacting the following SDGs: Goal 10, reduced inequalities, and Goal 3, good health and well-being.
+Costing $7 to produce, our masks prove to be three to ten times more affordable long-term compared to other high quality masks.
+Affordable production helps us target Goal 10, allowing us to donate our masks at a greater quantity to lower-middle and low income families.
+As for Goal 3, the thermoplastic lining of our masks help accommodate all facial structures, and our filter layers help protect users from 99.95% of pollutants.
+Currently, our primary measure of success is the number of underprivileged individuals we distribute our masks to.
+This also includes our coverage of regions throughout Korea that are severely polluted or most affected by COVID-19.
+So far, our efforts to reduce respiratory health disparities have been recognized by global organizations like the Diamond Challenge for High School Entrepreneurs, Project Paradigm, and the Da-il Charity Organization.
+After consulting with medical professionals, who confirmed our masks would help for combating COVID-19, we recently collaborated with a hospital and a charity organization in Korea to further our impact.
+Through this collaboration, we had the opportunity to distribute 2 months worth of masks to a group of over 200 individuals in Korea, the US, Nepal, and Uganda.
+Our recipients consist of medical personnel, low-income families, and people in high risk groups for COVID-19.
+With public schools--which strictly require students to wear masks upon attendance-- reopening around the world, we also helped distribute masks to students who would otherwise be unable to afford masks and attend school.
 All in all, our initiative benefits people living in regions highly impacted by air pollution or COVID-19, while maximizing facial fit and affordability.

 Sustainability and future plans